Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Sedum praealtum

-When growing Sedums, keep in mind that these plants need very little attention or care.
-They will thrive in conditions that many other plants thrive in but do just as well in less hospitable areas.
+When growing Sedums, keep in mind that these plants need very little attention.
+They will thrive in conditions in which many other plants thrive, but do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
-A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.
+Sedum is commonly called Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you would like to ensure that the plant will start there, you can add a very thin covering of soil.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it there.
+They will send out roots from wherever the stem touches the ground and the root itself.
+If you want to ensure the plant starts there, add a very thin layer of soil.

 Learn more at How to Grow and Care for Sedum.